Manage Notifications

 ExtremeControl includes four default notifications you can enable and edit.
 To enable a default notification, perform the following steps:

-2. Use the Edit Email Lists button and change the default address to an address specific to your network.
+Email Lists button and change the default address to an address specific to your

 The default notification is now enabled in the Manage Notifications window.